bneuhausz/bneuhausz.github.io/src/content/angular-pwa-tutorial-part-3.md

 ---
-title: Angular PWA tutorial part 3 - Backend for sending push notifications
+title: Angular PWA tutorial part 3 - Node backend for sending push notifications
 slug: angular-pwa-tutorial-part-3
-description: In part 3 of this series, we will implement the backend to be able to send push notifications
+description: In part 3 of this series, we will implement a simple node backend to be able to send push notifications
 date: 2025-08-27
 coverImage: /images/node_js_header.svg
 coverImageMedium: /images/node_js_header.svg